 Few events for me could top visits to Coney Island when I was very young.
 My mother, my brother and I would take the D train and there meet my grandmother and great Aunt (by marriage) Zelda, both of whom I think now must have had quite a long commute from Manhattan.
 At night there were fireworks, I think one night per week during the summer.
 I remember being on the boardwalk, near the entrance for the various amusement parks, listening.
 The excitement of fireworks, after dark when we were usually at home, near the excitement of amusement parks, and being at the ocean - it just didn't get much better than that as far as I was concerned.
 I wish I could remember exactly how often we went for the evening fireworks, but I cannot.
 My grandmother and I loved the beach, my brother hated it, and my mother was closer to my brother's opinion though tolerated it better.
 It was another commonality that tied me to my grandmother, for who I am named.

 One night I remember that we came home, late.
-We must have forgotten to leave the hall light on and when we turned on the lights, what must have been a hundred adult roaches, at least, scattered with the light.
+We must have forgotten to leave the hall light on (“foyer” as we all called it) and when we turned on the lights, what must have been a hundred adult roaches, at least, scattered with the light.
 The visual image of the pattern they created while running remains vivid.
 I guess in Brooklyn, you take the bad with the good.

-Brighton Beach became my beach destination when Coney Island became too unsafe (first just the subway station, with its long walks in the station, and then the beach itself).
+Brighton Beach became my beach destination when Coney Island became too unsafe (first just the Coney Island subway station, with its really unique long walks in the station, and then the beach itself).
 It was a less convenient subway trip, and lacked a certain special hard to define quality.
 But it was still ocean, and boardwalk, and wide sand that burnt your feet as you tried to make it barefoot from boardwalk to the water where the sand cooled off.
 In typical New York egocentrism, I assumed all beaches were like that.
 I had a vague knowledge of the existence of Manhattan Beach, inaccessible and exotic, but undesirable to me because only snobs as far as I knew ever went there.
-It wasn't until my early 20s that I discovered exotic Manhattan Beach was an easy few stops away by bus from Brighton, and was a small lame stretch of beach with no boardwalk.
+It wasn't until my early 20s that I discovered exotic Manhattan Beach was an easy few stops away by bus from Brighton, and was a small lame stretch of beach with no boardwalk. (but it hard a parking lot!
+Meant nothing to us but must have to people who had a car).
 And Riis Park?
 Forget about it; only the "very rich" who had cars and resources would ever go there.
 (So this is Riis Park I said to myself in my late 20s when I rented a car on vacation and went there.)
 Odd now also to think "Brighton" must have been named after the English town.
 Probably few things are as dissimilar to English town of Brighton than Brighton beach Brooklyn.

 I know what your are thinking, gentle reader.
 That you can't stand to read yet another Nathans hot dog and french fry nostalgia story.
 Well at least this one isn't about hotdogs.
 Never cared much for hotdogs, and Nathans hamburgers were not particularly noteworthy- not enough to stand on another line for anyway.
 French fries were on a different line, always long, always crowded, always worth it.
 After you got your cup of salted fries, you brought them to the ketchup pump.
 Must be the ridges (not really ridges- jagged, saw like) that had something to do with potato perfection.
 Afterwards, branches of Nathans sprung up; all ok, but not one was worth eating fried food for, or for celebrating the existence of taste buds.
 I don't eat fried potatoes now, but if the original Coney Island Nathans french fries were in my city, I would do so.